BonnyAD9/uamp/other/manpages/uamp1.md

   - `m`, `mix`, `mix-in` - mix the newly loaded songs into the unplayed part of the playlist.

+`restart`[`=`*binary-path*]
+  Restart the uamp instance.
+Without the argument, uamp will use its current executable.
+If *binary-path* is present, uamp will use its as the newly restarted binary of uamp.

 ## FORMATS

 This section describes formats referenced in other parts of this document.